-Many workers compensation settlements require injured workers to quit their jobs.
+Understanding the settlement process is important.
 This article discusses whether you have to quit your job when you settle a Georgia workers compensation case.

 Does Georgia’s workers compensation law require me to quit my job as part of a settlement?

 No. Georgia’s workers compensation laws do not require that you quit your job as part of a settlement.

 Why would I have to quit my job if I settle my case?

-Since neither you or the insurance company has to settle. that means both of you could place conditions on a settlement.
+Since neither you or the insurance company has to settle. that means both of you could choose to place conditions on a settlement.
 You could choose not to settle unless the insurance company paid you a certain amount of money or agreed to other conditions as part of settlement.
-In a similar manner, the insurance company could choose not to settle unless you agree to resign your job as part of the settlement.
+In a similar manner, the insurance company can choose not to settle unless you agree to resign your job as part of the settlement.

 Your employment with a company could end in a few different ways:

 - You get terminated by the company because the company just does not have a job for you anymore.
-Many people call this “laid off”.
+Many people call this getting “laid off”.

 - You quit the company.
-This is known as a resignation.
+This is known as a “resignation”.

 What is an agreement not to reapply in the future?

-But, resigning your job does not necessarily prevent you from going back to work at a company in the future.
-Companies try to address the future by having you sign an agreement not to reapply.
+Companies try to address whether you can ever work for a company in the future by having you sign an agreement not to reapply.
 This way, they hope that you cannot quit your job and then come back immediately after settlement and try to get your job back.

 Why do insurance companies often require resignations and agreements not to reapply as part of workers compensation settlements?

-One of the likely reasons is that they do not want to settle with you and take the chance of you getting reinjured after settlement.
+One of the likely reasons they do this is that they do not want to settle with you and take the chance of you getting reinjured after settlement.
 In Georgia, aggravations of preexisting conditions qualify as injuries under the workers compensation law.

 If you continued working after settling your case, you could suffer an aggravation injury to the same part of your body that was injured in your original case.
-This is probably one of the factors that motivates insurance companies to require resignations and agreements not to reapply.
+This is probably one of the main reasons that insurance companies require resignations and agreements not to reapply.

 Can I settle my case without agreeing to quit my job?